JanaRubiano/Hangman_Game/README.md

     • 6 ↔ 8 letters in the word.
     ") -->L
     E --> H(Level: Hard.) --> K(" •  X attempts
     •  9 ↔ 19 letters in the word.
     ")
-    --> L(" • Generate a random word using a Python library that corresponds to the game difficulty.
+    --> L(" • Generate a random word that corresponds to the game difficulty.
      •  Print a hangman design corresponding to the game difficulty.
      •  Print underscores representing the length of the random word.
     ")